Legaeldan/milestone-3/README.md

 - **Android Search**
     And issue was discovered when testing on Android phones, that when instructions is clicked on the view drink page, chrome immediately tries to do a Google search on the word "Instruction".
 This also applies to the any headings on the page, but I have yet to find the cause, or fix this issue.
 This issue does not occur in the developer section for desktop Chrome when scaling for mobile.

+- **Responsive Resizing**
+    When resizing the screen using Chrome Developer tools.
+There is an issue in which overflow from the page has expanded past the content.
+This overflow is retained from the larger screen, and can be removed by reloading the page once the desired size/device has been found.
+There is no solution to this at present.

+- **PEP Standards**
+    During linting of the python application, and warning occured on lines 154 & 256 that state an unneccessary elif statement was used after a return.
+I have tested the program both with, and without these elif statements, and found the function does not complete as expected without these statements.
+I have not yet found the cause of the warnings.

 ## Technologies Used